rtc-io/rtc-tools/README.md

 ## rtc/couple

-### couple(pc, targetAttr, signaller, opts?)
+### couple(pc, targetId, signaller, opts?)

-Couple a WebRTC connection with another webrtc connection via a signalling scope.
-The `targetAttr` argument specifies the criteria that are passed onto a `/request` command when looking for remote peer to couple and exchange messages with.
+Couple a WebRTC connection with another webrtc connection identified by `targetId` via the signaller.

 The following options can be provided in the `opts` argument: